smaclell/smaclell.github.io/_drafts/essential-configuration.md

 keeping around dead code for a rainy day remove it!
 You can always bring it back from source control if you need it.
 Keeping it around and maintaining it is taking your attention away from the things you actually should be doing.
-Sometimes settings are added in anticipation for a potential need but forgotten and then never used.
+Sometimes settings are added in anticipation for a potential need, but are then forgotten and never used.
 These need to go!

 **Provide defaults wherever possible.** Defaults improve the "out of the box" experience and good defaults let most customers not care about a setting.
 Again if every client uses the default then it becomes a good candidate to remove completely.
-Another technique is configuring groups of options that can be used together.
+Another technique is configuring groups of options which can be used together.
 In some systems we have used hierarchical settings to provide more flexible defaults or layering.
 We learnt this technique from [hiera][hiera] when first adopting Puppet and have tried to apply it when it